-Supporting the Kenya Constitutional Implementation Process is a partnership between USAID and the International Development Law Organization (IDLO) to assist the Government of Kenya to develop the comprehensive laws and policies required under the new Constitution.
+Supporting the Kenya Constitutional Implementation Process is a partnership between USAID and the International Development Law Organization (IDLO) to assist the Government of Kenya develop the comprehensive laws and policies required under the new Constitution.

-The program supports Kenya's Commission for the Implementation of the Constitution Kenya in eight key areas: stakeholder engagement; sector-based approaches; advisory opinions; judicial intervention; public participation; collaborative arrangements with other partners such as constitutional commissions and independent public offices; comparative analysis; and, incorporation of international best practices and monitoring and reporting.
+The a supports Kenya's Commission for the Implementation of the Constitution in eight key areas: stakeholder engagement; sector-based approaches; advisory opinions; judicial intervention; public participation; collaborative arrangements with other partners such as constitutional commissions and independent public offices; comparative analysis; and, incorporation of international best practices and monitoring and reporting.

 John Smith-Sreen, Director,

 Tel: +254 (0)20 862 2000